Sudeep2102/CyberGuard/README.md

 ## Contributing

 We welcome contributions to CyberGuard!
 If you have suggestions for improvements or new features, feel free to create a pull request.
-Please see our [contributing guidelines](CONTRIBUTING.md) for more information.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact

-For further inquiries or issues, please contact [your-email@example.com](mailto:your-email@example.com).
+For further inquiries or issues, please contact [your-email@example.com](mailto:sudeepsahu58@gmail.com).

 ---